tim5451003/basic-placement-simulator/README.md

 ## Overview

-This project implements a basic placement stage similar to what's found in physical design software like Cadence Innovus.
+This project implements a basic placement stage similar to what's found in physical design software Innovus.
 It uses simulated annealing to optimize cell placement, followed by legalization and detailed placement refinement.

 ## Features